 Conservation through Education

-New in 2019!
-Jack Creek Preserve Foundation will be implementing a conservation education program for educators.
-Providing teachers with professional development in wildlife conservation, habitat preservation, and with outdoor skills they can take back to the classroom.
+Jack Creek Preserve Foundation’s conservation Field school will provide educators with professional development in wildlife and habitat conservation and management.
+Educators will leave with current knowledge and activities they can take back to the classroom.